 So, I think this is coming to a head right now because of the pandemic and homeschooling and parents waking up and saying, Okay, the people that we elected to represent us in the school board actually don't.
 So, that's the case that's being played out right now.
 I do think that while there is concern over critical race theory, we are seeing a lot of moments of real solid patriotism across the country as well.
 Parents who are standing up who never wanted to be on TV or making these big speeches at these school board meetings who are saying, it is time to fight for my family and our values.

 MARTHA MACCALLUM (FOX NEWS ANCHOR): You know, I think first of all, don't mess with Thanksgiving in New Jersey.
 It's just not going to go over very well.

 MACCALLUM: It's not going to go over very well, exactly.

 One of the issues here is just, like, stripping away of all of these cultural things across the nation, right?
 And I think back to the woman that we had on last week who grew up in communist China.

 MACCALLUM: And she said this is the way it starts.
 She said I remember they would change the names of streets, and then they changed the names of our holidays, and then anything that had any religious connotation just went away and she said if you don't recognize it -- what's happening, just look to these examples that you've seen in other places in the world.
 And we always all think, well not here, that's not going to happen here.

 MACCALLUM: But Carley, that's what these parents are responding to on a deep level.

-SHIMKUS: Yeah, absolutely, and you know, you think back to what President -- former President Trump said when he said, you know, they're gonna one day soon go after George Washington and Abraham Lincoln and people said oh that's just conservative fearmongering.
-That's not gonna happen.
+SHIMKUS: Yeah, absolutely, and you know, you think back to what President -- former President Trump said when he said, you know, they're going to one day soon go after George Washington and Abraham Lincoln and people said oh that's just conservative fearmongering.
+That's not going to happen.